Code-Institute-Submissions/TheotherMrUsername-CSSesentialsproject/project/README.md

 I've added mission statement paragraphs setting out the clients problem, and offering the service to solve it.
 Below that there is a pitch to check out the booking section below

+11/12/2021  Added more col width classes and a nav bar with links.
+Text in the book and buy section is removed for smaller screen sizes.
+First images added to the mission statement section